 #10: You Are Fully Supported By Your Organisation When You Need It

 Many groups have private Facebook pages for their foster carers, and communication is fantastic.
 Everyone is there to support one another, be it for advice, helping with transporting pets, and sharing experiences.

 If you need someone to help while you’re out of town for a few days or a week, sometimes other foster carers can step in and help.
 Many groups offer a well-supported set-up for foster carers, full of people who have come together with a common interest of saving the lives of animals who desperately need a roof over their heads and a bit of love.

 Be prepared that you may end up being a FF – a foster fail!
 It happens.
 When you foster so many beautiful animals, sometimes you fall in love and want to keep one… or two.
 But it’s the best thing you could ever possibly fail at.

 Fostering is SO rewarding.
 When that frightened pet finally trusts you.
 When they decide to snuggle on the couch with you.
 When your children giggle with delight playing with them.
 When the pet’s forever home finally comes along and you see a wonderful match between pet and owner.

-Even if you decide fostering is not for you, consider donating to these organisations so more lives are spared.
-Many are registered charities, meaning donations of over $2 are tax deductible.
+Even if you decide fostering is not for you, consider donating to these organizations so more lives are spared.
+Many are registered charities, meaning donations of over $2 are tax-deductible.

 Want To Find A Foster Organisation Near You?

 Awesome!
-If you're in Australia, contact PetRescue and they can let you know which foster organisations are in your area.
+If you’re in Australia, contact PetRescue and they can let you know which foster organizations are in your area.